FHIR/sushi/README.md

 build a SUSHI project

 Options:
-  -d, --debug           output extra debugging information -o, --out <out>       the path to the output folder -p, --preprocessed    output FSH produced by preprocessing steps -r, --require-latest  exit with error if this is not the latest version of SUSHI (default: false) -s, --snapshot        generate snapshot in Structure Definition output (default: false) -h, --help            display help for command
+  -l, --log-level <level>  specify the level of log messages (default: "info") (choices: "error", "warn", "info", "debug") -o, --out <out>          the path to the output folder -p, --preprocessed       output FSH produced by preprocessing steps -r, --require-latest     exit with error if this is not the latest version of SUSHI (default: false) -s, --snapshot           generate snapshot in Structure Definition output (default: false) -h, --help               display help for command

 Additional information:
   [path-to-fsh-project]